cPanel offers lots of configurable features to support e-mail. Learn how to use them with these articles.

 This article discusses a problem where mailing list recipients may not receive list messages, and how to resolve it.

-You can use the Remote MX Wizard in cPanel to quickly and easily set up your domain to work with Google Apps.
+You can use the Remote MX Wizard in cPanel to quickly and easily set up your domain to work with G Suite.

 This article describes how to configure an e-mail account through the webmail interface.